rubenftgd/UnityExperimenting/README.md

 # UnityExperimenting
-2D game created in Unity 2021 from the GameDev.tv course "Complete C# Unity Game Developer 2D" on Udemy.
+2D game created in Unity 2021.3.20f1 from the GameDev.tv course "Complete C# Unity Game Developer 2D" on Udemy.
 This game has several small improvements beyond the tutorial as I tried to make it my own.

+# Unity Version
+2021.3.20f1

 ---